JIMMYOOOPS/order_management/README.md

-# Multi-Channel Order Management System多渠道訂單管理系統
+# Multi-Channel Order Management System

 The current project uses NestJS + TypeORM + PostgreSQL for a Multi-Channel Order Management System that supports docker for quick deployment.